jsyang/celestial/how-to-play.md

 a single occupied planet.

 To colonize planets, you must land on them when they are unoccupied with your Fighter.
-It will lay a colonization beacon that will start the flow of Freighters sent to construct facilities on it.
+The landing will plant a beacon, starting the flow of Freighters and raw materials sent to construct facilities on the planet.

-To win, you need to destroy all enemy production and combat facilities.
+To win, you need to destroy all enemy production, combat facilities, and spacecraft.

 #### Landing on planets
 Before colonization can begin, you must land on a planet to secure your colonization beacon.
-To do this safely, approach the planet at a slow speed and rotate it to face outwards from the planet's center.
-Failing to do this means your Fighter will be destroyed.
+Approach the planet at slow speed and rotate the craft to face outwards from the planet's center.
+Failing to do this the Fighter will be destroyed.

 **When you land on a friendly planet, your weapons will be rearmed and your ship repaired.**